 If you want military romance done right: Full Measures (book 1 of Flight & Glory).

-What ties Rebecca Yarros's entire catalogue together — across romantasy, military romance, contemporary, sports — is a willingness to put her characters through genuine grief.
+What ties Rebecca Yarros's entire catalogue together — across romantasy, military romance, contemporary, small-town firefighter, and rock-star — is a willingness to put her characters through genuine grief.
 She's not afraid of heavy.
 That's why Fourth Wing hit the way it did; the dragons are great, but the emotional stakes are what make the series work.